stevenc-stb/spdx-3-model/model/SupplyChain/Properties/decisionProcess.md

 ## Summary

-This is how the currentState of an affected element is found.
+This is how the currentState of an affected Element is found.

 ## Description

-This is how the currentState of an affected element is found.
+This is how the currentState of an affected Element is found.

 ## Metadata